gershnik/gershnik.github.io/_posts/2021-03-24-reverse-utf8-decoding.md

 Consider a UTF-8 encoded Unicode string that you want to process from back to front for some reason.
 Perhaps you want to remove trailing whitespace (like `rtrim` function in Python does) or locate last instance of some Unicode character based on some criteria.

-If what you are looking for is a simple character or a string you can get away by just reverse searching for its UTF-8 represenation as-is.
+If what you are looking for is a simple character or a string you can get away by just reverse searching for its UTF-8 representation as-is.
 UTF-8 is specifically designed to be allow it - no character forms a part of another (like some ancient encodings used to do).
 However, if you criteria more complex - perhaps you are looking for Unicode character properties - this approach is no longer feasible.

 Of course you can just convert the entire string to UTF-32 first and search backwards in it but this is quite inelegant and wasteful.
 Shouldn't it be possible to go backward in the string and decode each UTF-32 codepoint in turn?

 It is indeed possible.
-The way [UTF-8](https://en.wikipedia.org/wiki/UTF-8) is specified allows to unambigously decode a character by looking at its encoding form in reverse order.
+The way [UTF-8](https://en.wikipedia.org/wiki/UTF-8) is specified allows to unambiguously decode a character by looking at its encoding form in reverse order.
 However, at the time of this writing I wasn't able to find any existing algorithm to do so.

 The best known forward UTF-8 decoder (as far as I am aware) is [Björn Höhrmann's](https://bjoern.hoehrmann.de/utf-8/decoder/dfa/) one.
 It uses a clever state machine technique to avoid a long sequence of performance killing `if` statements that slow down naive brute force decoders.